StackItHQ/pes-Arnav-Atrey/README.md

 ## Developer's Section
 *Add your video here, and your approach to the problem (optional).
 Leave some comments for us here if you want, we will be reading this :)*

+My very planned out approach:

+[*]Data from the Google Sheets is pulled and formatted to be inserted into the MySQL database.
+The code monitors for changes in Google Sheets at regular intervals (10 seconds) and applies those changes to the database.
+Google Sheets data is retrieved in list format and converted into a structure that fits the MySQL schema (tuples for database insertion).

+[*]A while loop is used to ensure that the system runs continuously until the user stops it manually (e.g., via a keyboard interrupt).
+Every iteration checks both data sources (Google Sheets and MySQL), performs updates if necessary, and then pauses for 10 seconds.

+[*]A Flask API is provided to allow external systems to update the MySQL database directly through a POST request.
+This expands the functionality, enabling clients to interact with the database beyond Google Sheets.
+The sync process runs in one thread, while the Flask server (for external updates) runs in another thread.
+This ensures the synchronization service and the web API can operate independently but concurrently.

+The main objective was to achieve real time integration.
+I considered a batch program through which I could have accomplished a 2 way update, but it wouldn't have achieved the main goal you had set for us - REAL-TIME.
+Unfortunately, I could code only today (Monday), as I had other commitments till yesterday.
+Maybe, one more day and I could have completed the 2-way update through API.